svxa/micropython-espnow-wled/README.md

 - RGB_OFF_TIMOUT: Time to turn off RGB after button press
 - DEBOUNCE_OFF: Time after which button press will turn off the light instead of sending a regular button press
 - SEND_ON_AFTER: Time after which button press will send a regular button press instead of turning off the light
-- FLASH_AFTER_SETUP: Flash the LED twice after startup is complete
+- FLASH_AFTER_SETUP: Flash the LED twice after startup is complete, e.g. after power cycling the device or pressing the reset button

 ## Note on night light (timer) mode
 In the remote code of the WLED controller, any WizMote button press is followed by a turning off of the night light.